 Ladybugs is a basic factual introduction.

-The Gentleman Bug, by Julian Hector, is a new picture book that answers the age-old question, “What do you call a male ladybug?”
+The Gentleman Bug, by Julian Hector, is a sweet picture book that answers the age-old question, “What do you call a male ladybug?”
 Here are some ideas for using it in the classroom:

 - The endpapers of the book are a map of The Garden, where the Gentleman Bug and his friends live.
 Use it to practice basic directions (“Turn right at Pollen Hill”) or prepositions (“Go over the bridge and around the palace.”).
 Show the book.
 Ask students to follow with their eyes as you give directions and say where they’d end up if they followed those directions.